 Yash Birla says that healthy food and junk food are two categories of food that differ significantly in their nutritional content and impact on health.

-Here’s a comparison between healthy food and junk food:
+Here’s a comparison between healthy food and junk food

 Healthy Food: